 My latest curiosity has been around recursion: who first came up with it?
 How did it make it's way from abstract maths to programming languages?
 How did it enter the consciousness of so many software engineers (especially those who are at ease in functional programming)?
 It turns out that an answer to this is actually quite closely related to a previous post I wrote on the secret history of lambda.
 A short version goes something like this:

 Giuseppe Peano wanted to establish a firm foundation for logic and maths in general.
 As part of this, he ended up creating consistent axioms around the hard-to-define natural numbers, counting, and arithmetic operations (which utilized recursion).
 While visiting a conference in Europe, Bertrand Russell was deeply impressed by the dialectic talent of Peano and his unfailing clarity; he queried Peano as to his secret for success (Peano told him) and them asked for all of his published works.
-Russell proceeded to studied these quite deeply and eventually co-wrote the Principia Mathematica, which Alonzo Church (along with his grad students) sought to improve upon later.
-Alonzo Church ended up developing the lambda calculus based on his work around the Principia and his student, John McCarthy, later created the first functional programming language, Lisp, utilizing concepts from the lambda calculus (recursion and function composition).
+Russell proceeded to study these quite deeply.
+With this in his background, he eventually co-wrote the Principia Mathematica.
+Later, Alonzo Church (along with his grad students) sought to improve upon this, and in the process Alonzo Church ended up developing the lambda calculus.
+His student, John McCarthy, later created the first functional programming language, Lisp, utilizing concepts from the lambda calculus (recursion and function composition).